How to start a land clearing business

 Find your first customers

 Focus your initial efforts on direct outreach.
-Use the list of general contractors and developers you made in Step 1.
+Use the list of general contractors and developers you made earlier.
 Send a brief, professional email introducing your services and your primary equipment.
 You might follow up with a phone call a week later.

 You can also use targeted online ads.
 Google Local Services Ads are a good starting point.
 They put you in front of people actively searching for land clearing.
-A common mistake is to set a budget without a clear goal.
-Start small, maybe $200 a month, to see what works.
+A common mistake is to set an ad budget without a clear goal.
+One operator in the Southeast spent $600 a month on generic search ads for three months and landed zero calls because the ads targeted a 50-mile radius instead of the three counties where his referrals already came from.
+Start small, maybe $200 a month, and track which zip codes produce leads.

 Here are a few channels to consider: